 To do so, the team gathered all of our client’s medical records and combed through them meticulously.
 We did not simply list the expenses paid and owed, but we listed the detailed facts relating to the injury, the client’s pain and suffering, and the client’s future prognosis.
 We also outlined the facts of the case that made the defendant responsible to pay.

 While some firms might simply submit a half-page letter, our firm’s demand letters take some time to read.
 This is because they contain all the facts of the case, the medical expenses incurred, the witness statements that show liability, and even the police report and the diagram of the accident.

 When the insurance company adjuster reads such a demand letter, they know that a lawyer like Stuart Starry understands the case and is ready to take it to trial, and win.

-How to Best Prepare for an Effective Settlement with Insurance Companies?
+How Do You Best Prepare for an Effective Settlement With Insurance Companies?

 There is no magical secret when it comes to getting effective settlement offers – just hard work and preparation.
 A personal injury lawyer needs to spend a lot of time on the case.
 They have to be devoted to it.

-What Not to Do When Fighting Insurance Companies Over Settlements
+What Shouldn’t You Do When Fighting Insurance Companies Over Settlements?

 There are too many law firms out there that treat personal injury more as a business in which money is generated – rather than as a law practice where justice is sought and delivered.
 All they see is their bottom line.